phenixMaster/books_rating_project_python_main/README.md

+---
-# Machine Learning Lab - Book Rating
+Machine Learning Lab - Book Rating
-This is a python machine learning project from DSTI A22 cohort.
+---

+## Description
+This is an academic project from python ML class at Data ScienceTech Institute (DSTI) in Paris.
+We have provided with historical data about books ratings via a csv file (books csv) and instructed to build a ML model able to predict any given book rating from this dataset.

-## content
+## project plan

 - EXECUTIVE SUMMARY
 - INTRODUCTION